 Beyond the Classroom: Learning at Tobin Beaudet

-At Tobin Beaudet, we embrace a multi-dimensional approach to learning and appreciate that learning takes place everywhere, everyday.
+At Tobin Beaudet, we embrace a multi-dimensional approach to learning and appreciate that learning takes place everywhere, everyday – as we say, beyond the classroom.
 For our teachers, every opportunity provides the potential for growth and development.
 Educational theorists call this experiential learning – where students play an active role in their own learning – but here at Tobin Beaudet, we just call it a regular day!

 Of course our curriculum includes math, science, language arts, writing, social studies, etc., but we also recognize the importance of learning beyond the classroom.
 For example, our teachers and afterschool group leaders teach life skills every day.
 We eat snack and lunch communally, where we foster open communication and facilitate peer-to-peer and peer-to-teacher conversation.
 We teach our students to clean up after themselves and each other, and we take turns sweeping the floor and wiping down our tables.
 We promote environmental awareness and bodily awareness by encouraging our students to “only take what you plan on eating, and to listen to your stomach when it says it’s full.”